At Covey, we are committed to keeping our customers’ data secure

 All Covey employees receive security, privacy, and compliance training on their first day of employment.
 Though the extent of involvement may vary by role, security is everybody’s responsibility at Covey.
 This commitment to security extends to our executives.
 The Covey Security Council, a cross-functional group of executives spanning the enterprise, shapes our security programs, drives executive alignment across our organization, and ensures that security awareness and initiatives permeate throughout our organization.

-Covey encrypts every attribute of customer data before it’s persisted in a database.
-This is a fundamental design characteristic of the Covey technology.
+Covey encrypts sensitive customer data before it’s persisted in a database.
 We use the Advanced Encryption Standard (AES) algorithm with a key size of 256 bits.
 Transport Layer Security (TLS) protects user access via the internet, helping to secure network traffic from passive eavesdropping, active tampering, or message forgery.

 Covey contracts with third-party expert firms to conduct independent internal and external network, system, and application vulnerability assessments.

-We contract with a leading third-party security firm to perform an application-level security vulnerability assessment of our web application prior to each major release.
-The firm performs testing procedures to identify standard and advanced web application security vulnerabilities, including, but not limited to, the following:
+We contract with a leading third-party security firm to perform an application-level security vulnerability assessment of our web application annually.
+The firm performs testing procedures to identify standard and advanced web application security vulnerabilities, for example:

 External vulnerability assessments scan all internet-facing assets (including: firewalls, routers, and web servers) for potential weaknesses that could allow unauthorized access to the network.
 An authenticated internal vulnerability network and system assessment is performed to identify potential weaknesses and inconsistencies with general system security policies.